Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 </summary>

-{{ youtube(
+{{ <youtube
-  id = "rX0ItVEVjHc",
+  id="rX0ItVEVjHc"
-  title = "Data-Oriented Design and C++, by Mike Acton, at the CppCon 2014", caption = "The transformation of data is the only purpose of any program.
+  title="Data-Oriented Design and C++, by Mike Acton, at the CppCon 2014" caption="The transformation of data is the only purpose of any program.
 Common approaches in C++ which are antithetical to this goal will be presented in the context of a performance-critical domain (console game development).
 Additionally, limitations inherent in any C++ compiler and how that affects the practical use of the language when transforming that data will be demonstrated.
 [View the slides](https://github.com/CppCon/CppCon2014/tree/master/Presentations/Data-Oriented%20Design%20and%20C%2B%2B)."
-) }}
+/> }}

-{{ youtube(
+{{ <youtube
-  id = "WDIkqP4JbkE",
+  id="WDIkqP4JbkE"
-  title = "Cpu Caches and Why You Care, by Scott Meyers, at the code::dive conference 2014", caption = "This talk explores CPU caches and their impact on program performance."
+  title="Cpu Caches and Why You Care, by Scott Meyers, at the code::dive conference 2014" caption="This talk explores CPU caches and their impact on program performance."
-) }}
+/> }}

 </details>